surensah/CustomerDetails/README.md

 # customerDetails

-Created a datastore with (kind) "customer" with few attributes like customerId, email, name, phone_Number By using python and flask framework:
+Created a datastore with (kind) "customer" with few attributes like customerId, email, name, phoneNumber By using python and flask framework:

 ## Created 3 API's: